Qatar diplomat emphasizes engagement with Taliban at forum - NewsBreak

 Al-Qahtani argued that Taliban officials who have been residing in Qatar, where the group has had a political office since 2013, were positively impacted in their thinking by their interactions with Western diplomats and others over the years.

-How to engage with the Taliban remains an issue for nations around the world.
+How to engage with the Taliban around the world.
 During their previous time in power in the late 1990s, only three nations recognized the Taliban’s rule of Afghanistan.
-No country has yet announced formal recognition this time around, though neighboring Pakistan has also encouraged engagement with the Taliban.
+No country has yet announced formal recognition this time around, though neighboring engagement with the Taliban.

-At a virtual meeting on Afghanistan by the Group of 20 most powerful economies in the world on Tuesday, Turkish President Recep Tayyip Erdogan said the international community should keep channels of dialogue open with the Taliban to “patiently and gradually steer” them toward establishing a more inclusive government.
+At a virtual meeting on Afghanistan by the Group of 20 economically powerful and emerging market nations on Tuesday, Turkish President Recep Tayyip Erdogan said the international community should keep channels of dialogue open with the Taliban to “patiently and gradually steer” them toward establishing a more inclusive government.
 Erdogan said Turkey, which is a close ally of Qatar and which already hosts more than 3.6 million Syrians, cannot burden an influx of migrants from Afghanistan, warning that European nations would also be affected by a new wave of migrants.

 The Taliban have only allowed young Afghan girls and boys of all ages to return to primary school, but older girls have been barred from going to high school and most women have not been allowed to return to work.
 Male and female students have been allowed back to university, but are being segregated.